How Much is a Single Storey Extension? A Guide

 Permitting and Compliance Costs

-In addition to professional fees, you'll also need to factor in permitting and compliance costs.
-These costs can include application fees, building regulations approvals, and inspection fees.
-These costs can vary depending on your location, project size, and local regulations, but they can add up quickly.
-For example, a simple extension project in a low-regulation area might require only a £500 application fee, while a more complex project in a high-regulation area could require a £5,000 or more fee.
+Depending on your location and local regulations, these fees can vary widely, potentially adding up quickly.
+For example, a straightforward extension in a low-regulation area might only incur a £500 application fee, while a complex project in a high-regulation area could require £5,000 or more in fees.

 Interior Finishings and Utilities